syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Filtering.md

 ---
 layout: post
-title: Filtering with Grid widget for Syncfusion Essential ASP.NET Core
+title: Filtering with grid widget for Syncfusion Essential ASP.NET Core
 description: How to enable filtering and its functionalities
 platform: ASP.NET Core
-control: Grid
+control: grid
 documentation: ug
 ---
 # Filtering

 Filtering helps to view particular or related records from dataSource which meets a given filtering criteria.
-To enable filter, set `allow-filtering`property as`true`.
+To enable filter, set `allow-filtering` property as `true`.

-The Grid supports three types of filter, they are
+The grid supports three types of filter, they are as follows.

 1. Filter Bar
 2. Menu
 3. Excel

-And also four types of filter menu is available in all filter types, they are
+There are four types of filter menu available in all filter types, they are as follows.

 1. String
 2. Numeric